Exhibition has now ended

-Delve deeper behind a physical object and discover fascinating stories, facts and surprises that span the 13th century to the present day.
++Treasures showcased over 50 fascinating objects and artefacts that were found in churches across the Diocese of Bath & Wells.
+The exhibition invited visitors to delve deeper behind a physical object and discover fascinating stories, facts and surprises that spanned the 13th century to the present day.

-Some of the objects have survived centuries, hidden from image-breakers and vandals.
+Some of the objects had survived centuries, hidden from image-breakers and vandals.
 Others simply lost, and it was their accidental discovery that made them precious.
-Others are crafted by artists using valuable materials to celebrate the defining rituals of the church.
-There are even connections to past kings and bishops.
+Others were crafted by artists using valuable materials to celebrate the defining rituals of the church.
+There were even connections to past kings and bishops.

 - A Dragon Weathervane that survived a World War II blitz.

 - The Spear of Aller, which was supposedly from the Legend of the Great dragon of Aller near Langport.